SteffeyDev/react-native-popover-view/README.md

 ### Using class components

 If you are not using functional components and hooks yet, you can still use class components in almost every case outlined above.
-Here is an example of using a class component and a `ref`, which is slightly different than when using function components.
+Here is an example of using a class component and a `ref`, which is slightly different when using class components.

 ```jsx
 import React, { createRef } from 'react';